daniel-schroeder-dev/cwhq-python-email-series/emails/50__using-statistics-module.md

 ## Question

-A young Pythonista is working on a program to help them with their statistics homework.
+A young Python programmer is working on a program to help them with their statistics homework.
 They've created two helper-functions to calculate the `mean()` and `median()` like so:

 ```python
 def mean(nums):